 Our experience enables us to make an early evaluation of the merits of your claim and the evidence required to successfully pursue a claim to trial if necessary.
-To understand whether you have a claim contact our expert Jim McGarrity.
+Visit Inheritance Act claims section for further information.

 How much does it cost to contest a Will?